 Late summer salmon and grilse, and early autumn salmon, with fish from 3 to 20lb.
 Tackle is dependent on water conditions.
 In low water, fly fishing with 12-14’ rods and floating or sink-tip lines with flies from size 10-14, in higher water 14-15’ rods and sink-tip or intermediate lines with flies size 6-10.
 Spinning in low water with light rods Flying Cs and devons, and in high water with heavier rods and larger lures and spoons.

-We can arrange 1-on-1 guided fishing tuition with one of the world's leading fly casting intructors Glenda Powell.
+We highly recommend booking with Glenda Powell, an award winning guide.
+She can arrange booking of fishing beats on the river as well as the service of a ghillie, and /or expert tuition.
 Glenda became World Champion in 2006 when she won the Overhead Salmon Distance Casting Competition for women at Carton House.
-She fished in the Scottish Ladies International Flyfishing team and went on to manage the Irish Ladies Team.
-Justin's late mother Merrie was also a mad keen angler of some renown in her own right and there is a very long tradition of salmon fishing at Ballyvolane House.
-We can accommodate small groups too.
-A State fishing licence is also mandatory and can be purchased from us.
+She fished in the Scottish Ladies International Fly Fishing team and went on to manage the Irish Ladies Team.
+Justin’s late mother Merrie was also a mad keen angler of some renown in her own right and there is a very long tradition of salmon fishing at Ballyvolane House.
+Glenda can arrange the hire of all fishing equipment such as waders, fishing rods, tackle, as well as the state license as required.

 Anglers should be aware that State restrictions on daily and total catches may apply and also to methods of fishing.
 No commercial catch.
-Total Quota 4,463 salmon.
-Anglers must notify us of all salmon caught for our own records and must also report all fish caught on the River Blackwater by completing the Fish Capture Card and returning it to the Southern Regional Fisheries Board.
+Anglers must report all fish caught on the River Blackwater by completing the Fish Capture Card and returning it to the Southern Regional Fisheries Board.